Saturday, 29 March 2025

 Previous chapter

-Now I have had time to examine my twelve-year old build in detail there are some issues with the kit compared to the actual restored vehicle.
+Now I have had time to examine my twelve-year old build in detail there are some issues I see with the kit compared to the actual restored vehicle.
 There are three main areas that I felt needed addressing.
-One is making good an original build mishap, the second is a very prominent inaccuracy issue with the bodywork and the third is an essential fitment issue with the body to the chassis rails.
+One is making good an original build mishap, the second is a very prominent inaccuracy issue with the bodywork, and the third concerns the fitment of the body to the chassis.
 Then there will be some additional detail to add here and there.

-As the tracks are going to be removed anyway to improve the weathering on them, I figured the sprocket issue could be dealt with first.
+As my tracks are going to be removed anyway to improve the weathering on them, I figured the sprocket issue could be dealt with first.

 The kit offers two types of sprockets, and I had already fitted the type with the smaller circular central face.
 After checking images of the restored vehicle it was obvious I should have fitted the alternative type with the larger face.
 Doh!
 As the photoetched step ring on one of the smaller faced sprockets I had built was looking pretty beat up anyway it was a no brainer to conclude these had to be replaced with the larger faced ones.
 This would necessitate removing the two-part circular moulded drive rollers from the already built sprockets, as the same parts are used on both sprocket build options.
 I could then solve the offset issue when adding them to the larger faced sprockets.

-The wheel on the left has been fixed to represent the port (drivers) side sprocket and the wheel on the right shows the remaining sprocket not yet fixed.
+On this 12T kit the wheel on the left has been fixed to represent the port (drivers) side sprocket and the wheel on the right shows the remaining sprocket not yet fixed.
 The green lines show how the drive roller centre line has now slightly shifted forward.
-Compare this to the red line showing the roller sat in line with the wheel rib and centrally over the rubber pad
+Compare this to the red line showing the roller sat in line with the wheel rib and centrally over the rubber pad in the unfixed sprocket assembly.

 The rebuilt starboard side sprocket (without the PE stepring) with the track teeth now accurately engaged between the drive rollers showing the forward offset track links now sat snugly on the sprocket rubber pads.